anttikivi/toml-zig/README.md

 A TOML 1.0.0 parser written in Zig.
 This parser implements the complete TOML specification with optional diagnostics.

+> [!NOTE]
+> This library does&rsquo;t currently work properly on Windows.
+Windows support
+> will be added in a later release.

 ## Quick Start

 ### Prerequisites